Lake Syamozero

 Lake Syamozero (Сямозеро, Säämäjärvi, Karelian: Seämärvi) is a large freshwater lake in the Republic of Karelia, northwestern part of Russia.
-It is located west of Petrozavodsk, the capital of the Republic, and has an area of 265–270 km².
+It is located west of Petrozavodsk, the capital of the Republic, and has an area between 265 and 270 km2.
 Maximum depth is about 24 m.
 There are a few islands on the lake.
 Syamozero is used for fishery, water transport and timber rafting.
 The lake is part of the basin of the Shuya River, which flows into Lake Onega.

-2016 Boat Disaster
+2016 boat disaster

 On June 18, 2016, 14 children died when a storm caught a tour group on the lake.
 Four people have been arrested on suspicion of safety violations as there had been repeated warnings days prior of an impending storm and advising against boating on the lake.